syncfusion-content/wpf-docs/wpf/Diagram/Diagram-Ribbon.md

 ## Adding Diagram Ribbon

-The following section helps you to add the SfDiagramRibbon in your application with the SfDiagram.
+The following section helps you to add the [`SfDiagramRibbon`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.DiagramRibbon.SfDiagramRibbon.html) in your application with the [`SfDiagram`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.SfDiagram.html).

-The SfDiagramRibbon control can be added to the application by dragging it from the toolbox and dropping it in the designer view.
+The `SfDiagramRibbon` control can be added to the application by dragging it from the toolbox and dropping it in the designer view.
 The required assembly references will be added automatically.

 ![DiagramRibbonfromToolbox](Diagram-Ribbon_images/DiagramRibbonToolbox.png)